cartesi/rollups-examples/auction/README.md

 Any kind of ERC-20 token may be used to place bids against an auction, depending on what token address is chosen during its creation.

-For example, to deposit CTSI (see [how to deposit ERC-20 tokens](../frontend-console/README.md#depositing-erc-20-tokens)) in the default account, using the front-end console, proceed as exemplified below:
+For example, to deposit 1 *SimpleERC20* (see [how to deposit ERC-20 tokens](../frontend-console/README.md#depositing-erc-20-tokens)) in the default account, using the front-end console, proceed as exemplified below:

 ```shell
 yarn start erc20 deposit --amount 10000000000000000000